zfchenUnique/property_learner_predictor/README.md

-# Neural relational inference for interacting systems
+# Neural relational inference for meta-CLEVRER
+-[] Field prediction,
+-[] Charge prediction,
+-[] Mass predictions
+-[] Bounding Box space

-This repository contains the official PyTorch implementation of:
+-[] Fix learning rate for one task and check the other This repository contains the official PyTorch implementation of:

 **Neural relational inference for interacting systems.**